Anirudh-Phukan/Anirudh-Phukan.github.io/_pages/publications.md

 <ol>
 <li><strong>Beyond Logit Lens: Contextual Embeddings for Robust Hallucination Detection & Grounding in VLMs</strong><br/>
 <u>Anirudh Phukan</u>, Divyansh, Harshit Kumar Morj, Vaishnavi, Apoorv Saxena, and Koustava Goswami<br/>
-<em>In Proceedings of the 2025 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies</em>
+<em>In Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies</em>

 <div class="button-container">
 <div class="conference-banner">NAACL</div>